Thales-research-institute/DeepmRNALoc/README.md

 ## Acknowledgments
 Thanks to Thales Institute and Shanghai Ocean University for providing computing infrastructure.<br/>
-At the same time, thank you all for your attention to this work!
+Thank you all for your attention to this work.